 nation, strengthening Pennsylvania’s agricultural economy.

-Westmoreland County will soon reach nearly 10,550 acres on 81 farms that are
+Westmoreland County will soon reach over 13,000 acres on 104 farms that are

 protected by agricultural easements.